 Figure 37.1: New Project Window

 Menu bar is the standard feature of most windows applications.
 The main purpose of the menus is for easy navigation and control of an application.
 Some of the most common menu items are File, Edit, View, Tools, Help and more.
 Each item on the main menu bar also provide a list of options or in the form of a pull-down menu.
-When you create a Visual Basic 6 program, you need not include as many menu items as a full fledge Windows application such as Microsoft Words.
-What you need is to include those menu items that can improve the ease of using your program by the user, and not to confuse the user with unnecessary items.
-Adding menu bar is relatively easy to accomplish in Visual Basic.
-There are two ways to add menus to your application, one way is to use the Visual Basic's Application Wizard and the other way is to use the menu editor.
+When you create a Visual Basic 6 program, you need not include as many menu items as a full fledge Windows application.
+What you need is to include those menu items that can improve the ease of usage by the user.
+There are two ways to add menus to your application, using the Visual Basic's Application Wizard and or the menu editor.

 The easiest way to add menu bar to your application is by using Visual Basic's Application Wizard.
 This wizard allows the user to insert fully customized standard windows menus into his or her application.
 To start using Visual Basic's Application Wizard, you click on the Application Wizard icon at the Visual Basic new project dialog box, as shown in Figure 37.1 below: